eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 43 and now it is worth 443 hoard points.
-Your 'A Cloth of Shining' has 157 polish power left. `
+You polished 'A very prize like prize' by 63 and now it is worth 463 hoard points.
+Your 'A Cloth of Shining' has 137 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 56 and now it is worth 499 hoard points.
-Your 'A Cloth of Shining' has 101 polish power left. `
+You polished 'A very prize like prize' by 52 and now it is worth 515 hoard points.
+Your 'A Cloth of Shining' has 85 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 25 and now it is worth 540 hoard points.
+Your 'A Cloth of Shining' has 60 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 49 and now it is worth 548 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 8 and now it is worth 548 hoard points.
 Your 'A Cloth of Shining' has 52 polish power left. `

 `polish the_secret_of_the_maze_prize`